Chart Color Schemes

 Narromine has a typical household mix, with a fairly typical median household size

 Family households account for 68.5% of all households, including 26.4% couples with children, 28.2% couples without children, and 12.5% single parent families.
-Non-family households constitute the remaining 31.5%, with lone person households at 29.1% and group households comprising 2.4%.
+Non-family households constitute the remaining 31.5%, with lone person households at 29.1% and group households making up 2.4%.
 The median household size is 2.5 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households